 And yet a lot more can be achieved in a country where the number of Internet users are projected to touch 500 million users 1 soon and 530 million smart-phone users in 2018.
-2 The numbers are set to increase exponentially with greater penetration in the largely untapped rural areas of India and the fact that half of India's population is under 25 3 that is largely Internet savvy, innovative use of digital technology and regular up-gradation is bound to play a critical role in making both private and public organization getting fit for the future.
+2 The numbers are set to increase exponentially with greater penetration in the largely untapped rural areas of India and the fact that half of India's population is under 25 3 that is largely Internet savvy, innovative use of digital technology, digital transformation in India, and regular up-gradation is bound to play a critical role in making both private and public organization getting fit for the future.

 Social Media, the most remarkable innovation of Internet age has singlehandedly tilted the scale of power from the hands of big organizations to networked individuals.
 With a multitude of online portal and platform choices the end-users have become increasingly expressive about their expectations preferring on-line engagement and consumption of services to physical interaction.
 Quick on the uptake, the private sector being learner and outcome driven has been driving the necessary change to come closer to the customers by understanding future trends through predictive analysis of increasingly accumulating data, faster response, execution time and quicker resolution of a grievance.
 This will ensure higher customer satisfaction, retention and sustained growth of businesses against the tide of rising competition and budgetary constraints.

-E-Sewa Kendra is an inspiring example where Hitachi Systems Micro Clinic (a Hitachi group company) is actively co-partnering Punjab government's progressive initiatives of providing crucial public services to remote interiors of the vast agrarian state.
+E-Sewa Kendra is an inspiring example where Hitachi Systems Micro Clinic (a Hitachi group company) is actively co-partnering to extend Punjab government's progressive e-governance initiatives of providing crucial public services to remote interiors of the vast agrarian state.

 Through the strategically placed centers catering to various villages and neighborhoods in the state, E-Sewa Kendra is helping millions of citizens to easily access basic public services like birth and death certificates, electricity and water bills besides applying for various licenses for businesses.
 This has resulted in wider reach of services at lower set-up cost, one window resolution and quicker turn around time.